batchatco/go-native-netcdf/README.md

 file format at the current time.
 HDF5 support may be available sometime in the future.

 The API is mainly intended for reading files, though there is support for writing CDF files.
-To read files, please use the generic *NewNetCDF4()* interface, rather than any lower layer interfaces.
+To read files, please use the generic *Open* and *New()* interface, rather than any lower layer interfaces.

 The goal of the API is to be easy to use, and some functionality may be compromised.